 How much each individual pays for a travel insurance policy can vary and below we list a number of factors that can affect the cost of your travel insurance.

 - Age - Your age affects the cost of travel insurance and typically the younger you are, the cheaper your travel insurance policy.
 However, there isn't a large difference in the cost of travel insurance until you reach about 60 years old when you may start to see an increase.
-How age can affect travel insurance is demonstrated in our comparison table shown earlier in the article.
+The comparison table shown earlier in the article demonstrates how age can affect travel insurance.

 - Pre-existing conditions - If you have any pre-existing medical conditions then you are likely to pay more for your travel insurance policy as there could be an increase in the chances of you having to make a claim.
 How much you will pay for your policy will vary depending on the condition you have and if you are still receiving treatment for the condition.
 We look at how pre-existing conditions affect the cost of travel insurance in our article 'The best travel insurance for pre-existing medical conditions'.